The Prism Hypothesis: Harmonizing Semantic and Pixel Representations via Unified Autoencoding: Abstract

 \section{Abstract}

 Deep representations across modalities are inherently intertwined.
 In this paper, we systematically analyze the spectral characteristics of various semantic and pixel encoders.
 Interestingly, our study uncovers a highly inspiring and rarely explored correspondence between an encoder’s feature spectrum and its functional role: semantic encoders primarily capture low-frequency components that encode abstract meaning, whereas pixel encoders additionally retain high-frequency information that conveys fine-grained detail.
 This heuristic finding offers a unifying perspective that ties encoder behavior to its underlying spectral structure.
 We define it as \textbf{the Prism Hypothesis}, where each data modality can be viewed as a projection of the natural world onto a shared feature spectrum, just like the prism.
 Building on this insight, we propose \textbf{Unified Autoencoding (UAE)}, a model that harmonizes semantic structure and pixel details via an innovative frequency-band modulator, enabling their seamless coexistence.
-Extensive experiments on ImageNet and MSCOCO benchmarks validate that our UAE effectively unifies semantic abstraction and pixel-level fidelity into a single latent space with state-of-the-art performance.
+Extensive experiments demonstrate that UAE effectively unifies semantic abstraction and pixel-level fidelity within a single latent space, achieving state-of-the-art performance.
+Moreover, we show that UAE can be directly applied to pixel-space modeling, significantly improving both FID and IS over the vanilla JIT baseline.